tamersp25/docs/docs/engines/README.md

 When developing your engine, you'll work locally, package and upload your build as a Docker image, then deploy your approved engine container into production.

-1. [Create an Engine: ](/engines/quick-start/step-1-create-an-engine)Specify basic information about your engine, including the engine name, description, logo, and deployment model.
+1. [Create an Engine: ](/engines/quick-start/step-1-create-an-engine)Specify basic information about your engine, including the engine name, type, description, logo, and deployment model.
 2. Add APIs and [configure your code](/engines/quick-start/step-2-construct-code) to support Veritone's task processing flow and your engine category's specific input/output fields.
 3. [Create your manifest file](/engines/quick-start/step-3-manifest) with specific details about your engine and how it will run.
 4. [Build a Dockerfile](/engines/quick-start/step-4-upload-build) that packages your code, dependencies, and manifest, and use it to create a Docker image.
 Then push your Docker image to Veritone's Docker Registry and initiate the compliance testing process.